Order Optimal Bounds for One-Shot Federated Learning over non-Convex Loss Functions: Problem Definition

 Let $P$ be an unknown probability distribution over the functions in $\mathcal{F}$.
 We define the expected loss function as follows:

 Our goal is to estimate a parameter $\theta^*$ that minimizes $F$:

 We assume that $\theta^*$ lies in the interior of the cube $[-1,1]^d$.

 The objective function is to be minimized in a distributed manner, as follows.
 The distributed systems consists of $m$ machines and a server.
 Each machine $i$ observes $n$ independently and identically distributed samples $\{f^i_1,\cdots,f^i_n\}$ drawn from the probability distribution $P$.
-Based on its observed samples, machine $i$ sends a signal $Y_i$ of length $B$ bits to the server.
-The server collects the signals from all machines and returns an estimation of $\theta^*$, which we denote by $\hat{\theta}$.
+Based on its observed samples, machine $i$ sends a signal $Y_i$ of length $B$ bits to the server.\footnote{In this context, the letter B represents the number of bits in each message and should not be confused with communication bandwidth, which is also commonly denoted by B in the communication literature.} The server collects the signals from all machines and returns an estimation of $\theta^*$, which we denote by $\hat{\theta}$.
+Note that in this model we consider one-way one-shot communication between machines and the server, in the sense that each machine sends a single message to the server, while receiving no message from the server.
+We also assume that all machines are identical and are not enumerated in advance.
 Please refer to Fig.~\ref{Fig:system} for an illustration of the distributed system.\footnote{The model of the distributed system here is similar to the one in \cite{saleh2019}.}